-- Social/physical distancing and concerns around gatherings cause some of our customers to go out of business. - Delayed recovery affects consumers and reduces demand for our products. - · Mismatch between costs and revenues. - Shortages of resources and supply chain delays for essential supplies including raw and packaging materials, energy, spare parts, services, etc. - · Increased inflation, interest rates and taxes, and depreciation of the Mauritian Rupee. - · Shortages of foreign currencies to pay suppliers. - · Lockdown and closure of borders.
+- Social/physical distancing and cor gatherings cause some of our cus of business.

+- Delayed recovery affects consum demand for our products.

+- · Mismatch between costs and reve

+- · Shortages of resources and supply for essential supplies including ra materials, energy, spare parts, ser • Increased inflation, interest rates

+- depreciation of the Mauritian Rup

+- · Shortages of foreign currencies to

+- · Lockdown and closure of borders

-- · Support for team members, customers and communities strengthens our relationships with these key stakeholders. - · Working with customers to create safe places for consumers to interact and have fun while supporting recovery at industry and society levels.
+- Support for team members, custor communities strengthens our rela these key stakeholders. - · Working with customers to create consumers to interact and have fu supporting recovery at industry a